North Carolina's 47th Senate district

 North Carolina's 47th Senate district is one of 50 districts in the North Carolina Senate.
 It has been represented by Republican Ralph Hise since 2011.

 Geography

-Since 2013, the district has covered all of Madison, Yancey, Mitchell, McDowell, Rutherford, and Polk counties.
+Since 2023, the district has included all of Madison, Yancey, Mitchell, Avery, Watauga, Ashe, and Alleghany counties, as well as parts of Haywood and Caldwell counties.
 The district overlaps with the 85th, 87th, 93rd, and 118th state house districts.